orbeon/orbeon-forms-doc/Form-Runner:-Autosave.md

 If the value of `oxf.fr.detail.autosave-delay` is 0 or negative, autosaving is disabled.

-The following property enables or disable autosave for a given persistence provider.
-This is because autosave requires support from the persistence provider.
+The following property enables or disable autosave for a given persistence provider, as autosave requires support from the persistence provider.

 ```xml
 <property